kseekins/kseekins.github.io/essays/smartQuestions.md

 ## Exhibit Smart

 In stackoverflow, I looked for posts tagged with Javascript with highest score- indicating high approval from users, who can wither downvote or upvote a post.
 [This](https://stackoverflow.com/questions/208105/how-do-i-remove-a-property-from-a-javascript-object) was one of them: short, sweet and to the point.
+They ask:

 Given an object: